ASCA Program Participation

 A device manufacturer may elect to use us, Compatible Electronics, an ASCA-accredited testing laboratory for FDA premarket submissions.
 We can provide the device manufacturer with all the information listed in the relevant ASCA program specifications in order to conduct these tests.
 When a device manufacturer submits a declaration of conformity with the appropriate supplemental documentation (such as an ASCA Summary Test Report) as part of their premarket submission, the FDA will have confidence in our laboratories' test methods and results and will not request additional information regarding testing methodologies.

-These Are The Steps In The ASCA Pilot:
+These Are The Steps In The ASCA Program:

 A device manufacturer may elect to use us, Compatible Electronics, an ASCA-accredited testing laboratory for FDA premarket submissions.